Flood Advisory Issued for Island of Hawai‘i

 - Rainfall and runoff will also cause hazardous driving conditions due to ponding, reduced visibility and poor braking action.

 - Do not cross fast flowing or rising water in your vehicle, or on foot.
-Turn around, don’t drown.This advisory may need to be extended beyond 8:15 p.m. if heavy rain persists.
+Turn around, don’t drown.This advisory may need to be extended beyond 9:30 p.m.if heavy rain persists.